 Can COVID-19 vaccines affect the heart?

-In the U.S., there has been an increase in reported cases of myocarditis and pericarditis after mRNA COVID-19 vaccination, particularly in male adolescents and young adults age 16 and older.
+In the U.S., there has been an increase in reported cases of myocarditis and pericarditis after mRNA COVID-19 vaccination, particularly in males ages 12 to 29.
 Myocarditis is the inflammation of the heart muscle, while pericarditis is the inflammation of the lining outside the heart.
 These reports are rare.
-The Centers for Disease Control and Prevention (CDC) is investigating to see if there is any relationship to COVID-19 vaccination.

-Of the cases reported, the problem happened more often after the second dose of the COVID-19 vaccine and typically within several days after COVID-19 vaccination.
-Most of the people who received care quickly felt better after receiving medicine and resting.
+Of the cases reported, the problem happened more often after the second dose of the COVID-19 vaccine and typically within one week of COVID-19 vaccination.
+Most of the people who got care quickly felt better after receiving medicine and resting.
 Symptoms to watch for include:

 - Chest pain